softwareinspiration/ionic-training-decks/src/assets/data/markdown/ionic-react/unit-tests.md

 In this lab, you will learn how to:

-- Setup support for CI, code coverage, and snapshots
+- Support continuous integration, code coverage, and snapshot testing
-- Run the existing suite of unit tests
+- Run the existing suite of unit tests in the application
-- Structure unit tests
+- Structure, group, and place unit tests for the application
-- Write tests for the Home Page
+- Write unit tests for the Home page component

 ## Overview